-To progress in the program, the student must maintain a GPA of 3.0 or better each semester.
+To progress in the program, the student must maintain a GPA of 3.0 or better each semester with a grade of "B" or better in all core and role specific courses.
 Students must demonstrate a safe level of practice at all times in order to remain and progress in the program.